NaguiPinetta/naguipinetta.github.io/_posts/2023-07-03-changing-routers-passwords.md

 10. Repeat the process for key you must insert in the file.<br>

-11. Finally, make sure you are not in the editor mode, and press **“:wq”** to save changes and quit. <br>
+11. Finally, make sure you are not in the editor mode, and type **“:wq”** to save changes and quit. <br>

 ## Bonus: Setting Server’s Time